 Talitha Bateman (Janice), Lulu Wilson (Linda), Stephanie Sigman (Sister Charlotte), Anthony LaPaglia (Samuel Mullins), Miranda Otto (Esther Mullins), Philippa Couthard (Nancy), Grace Fulton (Carol), Tayler Buck (Kate), Lou Lou Safran (Tierney), Mark Bramhall (Father Massey), Samara Lee (Bee Mullins)

 In 1943, dollmaker Samuel Mullins and his wife Esther are shattered when their daughter Bee is struck and killed by a vehicle.
-Twelve years later, they offer to allow Sister Charlotte and six orphan girls to come stay at their farmhouse following the closing of the orphanage.
-There the crippled Janice is drawn to the locked room that used to belong to Bee, which mysteriously opens for her.
+Twelve years later, they offer to allow Sister Charlotte and six orphan girls to come stay at their farmhouse following the closure of their orphanage.
+The crippled Janice is drawn to the locked room that used to belong to Bee, which mysteriously opens up for her.
 Inside she finds the sinister Annabelle doll and believes is moving.
 Soon the released Annabelle starts to exert an evil influence over the household.

 James Wan had a considerable hit with The Conjuring (2013), which made much of its claim that it was based on a true story.
-(This is something I heavily dispute – visit the link for further details).
+(This is something I heavily dispute – visit the above review link for further details).
 One of the audience talking points about the film was the doll Annabelle seen in the museum of Ed and Lorraine Warren during the opening scene.
 This was an actual doll (in reality, a Raggedy Ann doll) collected by the Warrens during one of their paranormal investigations, which they claimed was possessed.
-The Conjuring enjoyed such popularity that before even the sequel The Conjuring 2 (2016) was produced, Annabelle was spun off into her own film with Annabelle (2014).
+The Conjuring enjoyed such popularity that before the sequel The Conjuring 2 (2016) was even produced, Annabelle was spun off into her own film with Annabelle (2014).
 That was hated by critics and audiences alike but grossed some $84 million in the US alone thus giving birth to a further sequel (or maybe pre-prequel – I am confused over the correct nomenclature for what to call a sequel that is actually a prequel to another prequel).
 This was followed by Annabelle Comes Home (2019), while The Conjuring series later spawned other spinoffs with The Nun (2018) and The Curse of La Llorona (2019).

-What also becomes distracting is the need to connect up to what James Wan and Warner Brothers are clearly intending to be an extended universe.
+What also becomes distracting is the need to connect up to what James Wan and Warner Brothers subsequently called The Conjuring Universe.
 We get no cameos from the Warrens this time, although a Raggedy Ann doll, which was the original model for Annabelle, makes an appearance later in the film.
-Stephanie Sigman does have a scene where she talks about how she was previously in a convent in Romania that ties up to the upcoming Wan-produced The Nun (2018).
+Stephanie Sigman does have a scene where she talks about how she was previously in a convent in Romania that ties up to The Nun (2018).
 In one of the photos, we even see the phantom shape of the nun who makes an actual appearance in a brief post-credits sequence.
-There is also a mid-credits scene where we get cameos from Kerry O’Malley and Brian Howe as Sharon and Pete Higgins, the couple who were killed at the start of Annabelle, as the film shows what happened leading right up to the start of that film.
+There is also a mid-credits scene where we get cameos from Kerry O’Malley and Brian Howe as Sharon and Pete Higgins, the couple who were killed at the start of Annabelle, as the film shows what happened leading up to the start of that film.